 Feel free to work ahead of schedule.
 However, please pay special attention to each assignment due date.
 Be forewarned that I do not accept late work.
+Furthermore, these are timed quizzes, so do not click on the link until you are ready to actually complete the quiz.
+You will be allowed 60 minutes to take each quiz.

-2. Discussion Postings (2 at 25 points each)
+2. Discussion Postings (3 at 50 points each)

 Discussion topics are listed in the Discussion Board area of Blackboard.
 Discussion prompts may include a link to a video or other supplemental material.
-Each posting requires that you post an original message and read and reply to at least 2 of your classmates postings.
-To submit a complete discussion posting.
-Posting requirements:
+Each posting requires that you post an original message and reply to at least 2 of your classmates postings.
+To receive full credit on your discussion postings, you must meet the following requirements:

-Original Message requirements: (15 points)
+Original Message requirements: (30 points)

-- Meet posting deadline - 400 words in length minimum - Make direct connections between video and/or supplemental reading and the textbook. - Include personal experiences and/or reactions - Use correct grammar and complete sentences. - 2 Reply posting to classmates discussions: (5 points each) - Meet posting deadline - 300 minimum words in length for each posting - Provide constructive feedback and/or ask thought provoking questions - Include personal experiences and/or elaborate on their ideas. - Use correct grammar and complete sentences. - 3.
-Reflection Paper (50 points)
+- Meet posting deadline - 200-300 words in length - Make direct connections between video and/or supplemental reading and the textbook. - Include personal experiences and/or reactions - Use correct grammar and complete sentences. - 2 Reply posting to classmates discussions: (10 points each) - Meet posting deadline - 200-300 words in length for each posting

+- Provide constructive feedback and/or ask thought provoking questions - Include personal experiences and/or elaborate on their ideas. - Use correct grammar and complete sentences.